Interpretable Machine Learning Models for Predicting the Next Targets of Activist Funds: Methodology

-It's crucial to highlight that for all imputation methods except for mean imputation, we perform the imputation process within the same category of variables, incorporating the one-hot encoded values of the companies' year.
+For all imputation methods except for mean imputation, we perform the imputation process within the same category of variables, incorporating the one-hot encoded values of the companies' year.
 This approach ensures that imputations are conducted among variables that share predictive relationships and also accounts for overarching yearly trends.
-To avoid target leakage, we apply these data imputation techniques exclusively to the training set.
-For the test sets, we insist on median imputation.
+To prevent target leakage, we apply these data imputation techniques only to the training set.
+For the test set, we exclusively use median imputation.